 Bottom Line

 While not all the time, sometimes protein shakes can be loaded with other sugars and fats.
-Sometimes you just want a protein shake for the protein content alone; for that, there’s Legion Whey+, a low-calorie protein powder with single-digit fat and carb content, and up to 24 grams of protein in a single serving.
+For diabetics or anyone else watching their sugar and carb intake, there’s Legion Whey+, a low-calorie protein powder with single-digit fat and carb content, no added sugars, and up to 24 grams of protein in a single serving.

 A woman smiles while standing behind a bag and shake of Legion Whey Protein Powder.